 It’s worth noting that there’s something extra special about this campaign, whether you’re a fan of the show or not.
 The BBC has done some viral marketing for Sherlock, but limited in scope to the blog John uses to talk about his escapades with Sherlock .
 While guerrilla style marketing campaigns set in the alternate universe of the fictional work are not unheard of (e.g. 42E’s Flynn Lives ARG for Tron: Legacy), to my knowledge a campaign which is fan-initiated, designed, and executed is essentially unprecedented.
 To date, it’s not clear if the production or the BBC are even aware of it.
 Series 2 has yet to air in many countries, including the United States (it will be airing as part of Masterpiece Theater on PBS in May), so if the momentum keeps up, you’re likely to start spotting slogans in the wild in your area soon.
 I’m already participating with my own button and flyer designs and am excited to see where it goes from here.
 With easily a year to wait for the new series, this campaign is something to watch; the sky is the limit and all it takes is a handful of creative and dedicated fans to take it to the next level.

-The Adventures of Young Indiana Jones, Volume Three - The Years of Change
+The Adventures of Young Indiana Jones, Volume Two - The War Years

 · TV Series Episode Video on Demand